Multichannel Pricing Strategies for Black Friday Online Retailers

 The holidays are quickly approaching, which means it’s time to set new business processes in motion.
 There’s a lot to be done, so it becomes easy to get overwhelmed.
 But Flxpoint has you covered.

-When you’re ready to give multichannel pricing strategies another look, consider Flxpoint as your all-in-one ecommerce automation platform.
+When you’re ready to give multichannel pricing strategies another look, consider Flxpoint pricing tools as your all-in-one ecommerce automation platform.
 Flxpoint allows you to look at your ecommerce business data in one central location, which will enable you to make better-informed business decisions.
 Interested in learning more?
 Talk with an expert today.

 To stay updated on the latest articles, webinars, podcasts and feature releases, subscribe today!